Mr-iota/Amazon-Clone/README.md

-# Simon-Says-
+# Amazon Clone
-It's a game made using HTML , CSS and JS
+It a project in which Amazon clone is made using HTML and CSS